 Statement of Guidelines for Semester-Length Graduate Funding

-The department of Anthropology attempts to fund as many graduate students as possible and the majority of our students are funded throughout their time at U.K. The percentage of students funded for coursework is lower for first-year graduate students because they often do not have the teaching and/or coursework experience to qualify.
-However, first year students do have access to certain university fellowships and some departmental funding lines that are reserved for recruiting incoming students.
-The Department views graduate assistantships as an integral part of graduate students’ education, but maintains a position that student employment should in no way slow the student’s progress toward timely completion of the Ph.D. degree.
-Overall the Department of Anthropology at University of Kentucky rates very favorably in terms of graduate student support, when compared to anthropology departments in other large research universities in the US.
+The Department of Anthropology attempts to fund as many graduate students as possible, and the majority of our students are funded throughout their time at UK.
+The percentage of students funded for coursework is lower for first-year graduate students because they often do not have the teaching and/or coursework experience to qualify.
+However, first-year students do have access to certain university fellowships and some departmental funding lines that are reserved for recruiting incoming students.
+The department views graduate assistantships as an integral part of graduate students’ education but maintains a position that student employment should in no way slow the student’s progress toward timely completion of the Ph.D. degree.
+Overall, the Department of Anthropology at the University of Kentucky rates very favorably in terms of graduate student support, when compared to anthropology departments in other large research universities in the U.S.

-The following time frames for funding includes all funds that come from or are administered through the department of anthropology and associated units including departmental teaching assistantships, research assistantships, and assistantships with different parts of the program (e.g., the Program for Archaeological Research).
-While the department attempts to provide graduate students up to the maximum years allowable, there are no guarantees that students will be funded for all of their eligible years.
+The following time frames for funding include all funds that come from or are administered through the Department of Anthropology and associated units including departmental teaching assistantships, research assistantships, and assistantships with different parts of the program (e.g., the Program for Archaeological Research).
+While the department attempts to provide graduate students up to the maximum number of years allowable, there are no guarantees that students will be funded for all of their eligible years.
 Nor does funding in one year guarantee funding in the next year.
-Funding decisions are made on a year by year basis.
-The department does not currently offer funding for M.A. students.
+Funding decisions are made on a year-by-year basis.
+The department does not currently offer funding for MA students.

 - Ph.D. students have a maximum eligibility of 3 years of funding PRIOR to beginning their Ph.D. fieldwork (i.e.: completion of Dissertation Proposal and Ph.D. qualifying exams)

-- Ph.D. students have a maximum eligibility of 1 year of funding upon return from completed PhD research, with the possibility of additional funding for students showing good progress to degree.
+- Ph.D. students have a maximum eligibility of 1 year of funding upon return from completed Ph.D. research, with the possibility of additional funding for students showing good progress toward their degree.